skytheacademic/skytheacademic.github.io/_pages/research.md

 "All About that Base...
 No Trouble.
 The Gravity of Peacekeeping Bases."

-"Peacekeeping and Public Opinion - How UN Peacekeepers Affect Violence Perception" (with [Catalina Vega-Méndez](https://www.linkedin.com/in/catalina-vega-mendez-162196237/))
+"Beyond Negative Peace: Do UN Peacekeepers decrease security and trust concerns?" (with [Catalina Vega-Méndez](https://www.linkedin.com/in/catalina-vega-mendez-162196237/))

 "What’s in a Name?
 Implications of Overusing 'Sub-Saharan Africa'" (with [Mitushi Mukherjee](https://www.linkedin.com/in/mitushi04/))